agustinamartinezpozo/agustinamartinezpozo.github.io/_pages/research.md

 ## Working papers
-* Social networks and political activism (2022).
-* Raise your voice?
-Expressing opinions through social media (2022).
+* Raise your voice!
+Activism and peer effects in online social networks (2022).
 * The long memory of poverty: the Historical Unsatisfied Basic Needs, with E. Nicolini (2017).

 ## Work in progress
-* Online feminism: a case of study of the hashtag #NiUnaMenos in Argentina, with D. Carvajal.
+* The effects of social movements: evidence from #NiUnaMenos.
+* (In)activism in social networks.
+* Hate speech in social media: evidence from the last Brazilian election, with D. Marino Fages.